-If I am at the end of a route, does that mean I will get poor service or always be serviced last?
+If I am at the end of a route, does that mean I will always be serviced last?

-No. The service is the same for every one of our residential customers.
+No. The service is the same for all of our residential customers.
 With some runs, we do try to reverse the order of our routes so that if you were at the end of the route for one storm, you might be at the beginning the next time.
 Our routes are strategically established to deliver service as efficiently as possible to all customers based on your location.
 No preference is given.
-If you have a concern about the timing of your service, simply email us at firstname.lastname@example.org with your service address in the subject line and we’ll figure it out together.
+If you have a concern about the timing of your service, please email us at firstname.lastname@example.org with your service address in the “Subject” line and we’ll figure it out together.

 What happens if your operator damages my property?

 As soon as they are aware of it, our operators are required to document any damage and report it to our office.
 We immediately advise you of the damage and establish a plan to assess and repair it.
-Repairs are typically completed in the Spring, unless the repair is urgent in nature and it can be effectively carried out under winter conditions.
-In the event of damage that our operator is not aware of, please advise our office immediately (ideally by email to email@example.com with your service address in the subject line and with photos of the damage) and we will establish a plan to assess and repair the damage.
+Repairs are typically completed in the Spring unless the repair is urgent in nature and it can be effectively carried out under winter conditions.
+In the event of damage that our operator is not aware of or hasn’t reported, please advise our office the day after the snowstorm (ideally by email to email@example.com with your service address in the “Subject” line and with photos of the damage) and we will establish a plan to assess and repair the damage.